idealgiants/proposal/index.md

-## Ideal Giants

-_Ideal Giants: Turn the Lights On Inside Your Self_
+## Ideal Giants: Turn the Lights On Inside Your Self

 ### Request: NIF grant for my project